robfletcher/grails-spring-events/readme.md

 ## Defining Listeners

-The _eventPublisherService_ is aware of any beans in the Spring context that implement the `grails.plugin.asyncevents.AsyncEventListener` interface.
+Events are dispatched to any beans in the Spring context that implement the `ApplicationListener` interface.
 You can register listener beans in `resources.groovy`.
 Also, remember that Grails services are Spring beans, so simply implementing the interface in a service will automatically register it as a listener.

-Listeners are notified of events via the `onApplicationEvent(ApplicationEvent)` method.
-Note that this method returns `boolean` to indicate whether processing of the event was successful or not.
-Simple implementations may just return `true` but listeners that rely on resources that may be temporarily unavailable can return `false` to indicate that the event notification should be retried later.
+The plugin also provides a sub-interface `RetryableApplicationListener`.
+An implementation can throw `RetryableFailureException` from its `onApplicationEvent` method to indicate that the notification should be attempted again later.
+Throwing any other exception type will _not_ result in notification being retried.

 #### _Example_ A listener that calls an unreliable external service:

-	class UnreliableListener implements AsyncEventListener {
+	class UnreliableListener implements RetryableApplicationListener {

 		def unreliableService
+		final RetryPolicy retryPolicy = new RetryPolicy()

-		boolean onApplicationEvent(ApplicationEvent event) {
+		void onApplicationEvent(ApplicationEvent event) {
 			boolean success = true
 			if (event instanceof AnInterestingEvent) {
 				if (unreliableService.isAvailable()) {
 					unreliableService.doSomething()
 				} else {
-					success = false
+					throw new RetryableFailureException("the service is currently unavailable") }
 			}
 		}
-			return success
 	}
-	}

-In this example the listener returns `false` to indicate that the external service it attempts to call is not currently available and notification should be attempted later.
+In this example the listener throws `RetryableFailureException` to indicate that the external service it attempts to call is not currently available and notification should be attempted later.

 ## Retrying failed notifications

-The listener interface also defines the method `getRetryPolicy()`.
-If the listener returns `false` from the `onApplicationEvent` method then the _eventPublisherService_ will automatically re-notify the listener at some time in the future according to the retry policy returned by `getRetryPolicy`.
+The `RetryableApplicationListener` interface also defines the method `getRetryPolicy()`.
+If the listener throws `RetryableFailureException` from the `onApplicationEvent` method it will be re-notified at some time in the future according to value returned by `getRetryPolicy`.
 The method should return an instance of `grails.plugin.asyncevents.RetryPolicy`.

-The `RetryPolicy` class simply defines the rules governing how and when the _eventPublisherService_ will re-notify the listener of any events it fails to handle.
+The `RetryPolicy` class simply defines the rules governing how and when to re-notify the listener of any events it fails to handle.
 It defines the following properties:

 * `maxRetries`: The maximum number of times that the listener will be re-notified of an event.
 After `maxRetries` is reached an exception is thrown and will be handled as any other exception thrown by the listener would be.
 A value of `-1` indicates that the listener should be re-notified indefinitely until it successfully processes the event.
+Defaults to _3_.
 * `initialRetryDelayMillis`: The initial period in milliseconds that the service will wait before re-notifying the listener.
+Defaults to 1 minute.
 * `backoffMultiplier`: The multiplier applied to the retry timeout before the second and subsequent retry.
 For example with a `backoffMultiplier` of `2` and `initialRetryDelayMillis` of `1000` the listener will be re-notified after 1000 milliseconds, 2000 milliseconds, 4000 milliseconds, 8000 milliseconds and so on.
 A `backoffMultiplier` of `1` would mean the listener will be re-notified at a fixed interval until it successfully handles the event or `maxRetries` is exceeded.
+Defaults to _2_.

-## Customising the event publisher service
+## Customising the multicaster

-The _eventPublisherService_ has several default dependencies that can be overridden using [Grails' property override configuration][1] mechanism.
+The multicaster has several default dependencies that can be overridden using [Grails' property override configuration][1] mechanism.

 ### Handling notification errors